- Craft A Strategy

 This will not only allow you to get a good ROI on your email marketing activities but help you hold onto them.
-No strategy is going to work well indefinitely, that’s why to keep an eye on the numbers.
+No strategy is going to work well indefinitely, that’s why you must keep an eye on the numbers.

 It’s also important to stay aware of industry trends and benchmarks.
-Digital marketing performance can vary wildly and widely across seasons and industry.
-The only way to have a proper analysis framework is to have a starting point to compare your own performance against.
+Digital marketing performance can vary wildly and widely across seasons and industries.
+The only way to have a proper analysis framework is to have a starting point to compare your own performance.